 For Task Pigeon the $129 option made the most sense to me.
 As long as you submit the listing on a Sunday or Monday you are going to get a midweek day which in my opinion gives the best chance at receiving the most eyeballs on your listing.
 Paying bore than 2x the fee just to choose your day may suit some.
 But I really only see that working if you are coordinating what you are doing on BetaList with other forms of paid marketing or media.

-After you hit submit they don’t charge your credit card straight away.
+In most cases, they prefer checks or credit cards, and they don’t charge your credit card right away after you hit submit.
 They wait until your startup has passed their selection criteria before processing the transaction which is awesome.